ssekulic/tikka-postagger/README.txt

   will be run.
 The values are "m2" for HMM, "m3" for HMM+, "m4" for LDAHMM and "m6" for CDHMM.
 * $PATH_TO_MODEL: Path to store the binary model file.
 * $TAG_SET: The tagset of the data you are using.
-This can be "b" for Brown, "p" for Penn Treebank, "t" for Tiger or "f" for floresta.
+This can be "n" for none/raw, "b" for Brown, "p" for Penn Treebank, "t" for Tiger or "f" for floresta.

 To replicate the experiments in the paper, run: